Lancaster Priory: Exterior

 The church is built in sandstone with roofs of slate and lead.
-Its plan consists of a west tower, a four-bay nave and a four-bay chancel with a clerestory under a continuous roof, a north and south aisles and a south porch.
+Its plan consists of a west tower, a four-bay nave and a four-bay chancel with a clerestory under a continuous roof, north and south aisles and a south porch.
 At the east end of the north aisle is St Nicholas' chapel and at the east end of the south aisle is St Thomas' chapel.
 To the north of the north aisle, occupying the west four bays, is the King's Own Regiment Memorial chapel and to the east of this is the refectory and kitchen.
+The parapets of the aisles and nave are embattled.
+The south porch has two storeys with a staircase turret to the east, and crocketed pinnacles.
+The east window has five lights and Perpendicular tracery.

 The tower is in four stages surmounted by corner pinnacles and an embattled parapet.
 In the first stage is a south doorway and above this in the second stage is a four-light window.
 The third stage has a round window above which is a clock face.
 The bell openings in the fourth stage have four lights.
-The parapets of the aisles and nave are embattled.
-The south porch has two storeys with a staircase turret to the east, and crocketed pinnacles.
-The east window has five lights and Perpendicular tracery.